Sedonia-R/braving-counseling/README.md

 This app was created by developer Sedonia Raethstein for the buisness Braving Counseling with Vicki, LLC.

-Below you will find the boilerplate Creat React App REAMDE instructions:
+Below you will find the boilerplate Creat React App README instructions.

+Notes:

 # Getting Started with Create React App